 It is important to note that the silt assessments are indicative of the catchment rather than individually significant.
 There may be reasons for absence of silt or pockets of silt in any river.
 Silt will not settle in unstable, fast flowing habitats of rivers, but where present will accumulate in the more stable habitats where the silt can slow down and drop to the river bed.
 Unfortunately, the freshwater pearl mussel always occurs at stable habitats.
 The most important individual areas of silt assessment are in the mussel habitat itself.
 The Freshwater Pearl Mussel Regulations 2009 refer to habitat conditions at the site of the freshwater pearl mussel habitat for this reason.
-As seen in Section 4.1 above, there were strong silt plumes at the site of freshwater pearl mussel habitat, with average redox potential loss at 5cm of 35%, rather than the 20% found to be required for juvenile survival by Geist & Auerswald (2007).
-Hence the siltation levels of the Dawros Catchment are currently unfavourable.
+As seen in Section 4.1 above, there were no strong silt plumes at the site of freshwater pearl mussel habitat, with average redox potential loss at 5cm of 16%.
+Geist & Auerswald (2007) found that average redox potential loss at 5cm of less that 20% was required for juvenile survival.
+Hence the siltation levels of the Bundorragha Catchment are currently favourable.

 Figure 4.11 illustrates the results from this assessment in the broader catchment.
-On the Dawros river, the silt plume was recorded as: not significant at 2 locations, moderate at 5 locations and significant at 3 locations.
+On the Bundorragha river, the silt plume was recorded as not significant in 6 locations assessed.